romainl/vim-qf/README.md

     %userprofile%\vimfiles\doc\qf.txt
     %userprofile%\vimfiles\plugin\qf.vim

+## Documentation

-If you go with the manual method, don't forget to index the documentation:
+If you go with the manual installation method, don't forget to index the documentation:

     # Unix-like systems
     :helptags ~/.vim/doc